*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 The great thing about visiting Redwood National Park is that you won’t need very much stuff.
 That’s the beauty of visiting outdoor travel locations!
 Besides comfortable clothes for hiking/walking, here’s a few things we had that made our trip more pleasant with kids:

 - Baby/toddler carriers.
 We used both the Baby Bjorn for our infant and a Kelty Kids hiking backpack for our 2.75 year old.
 We also love our Ergo 360 for hiking with older babies since our Ergo doesn’t have an infant insert, although I hear that some do now.
+If you plan to hike, invest in a good carrier.
+It’s worth it!

 - Water shoes.
 If you plan to play in the river or go to Fern Canyon, make sure you have some good hiking/water shoes that can get wet!